jtedesco/ArnetMinerParser/README.md

   - Python 2.7 or greater

+Contains Python code for a distributed parser for the raw Arnetminer XML data.
+This parser happens in two phases:

+  1. A distributed parser (using 4 slave processes) that sanitizes the raw data and outputs it into an intermediate format
+  2. A single-threaded parser that does several final passes to error check and combine intermediate results

+These directories also include utilities to help debug and process the original data.

 Dataset
 =======

 These directories contain the full XML data of Arnetminer.

-    /

-Contains Python code for a distributed parser for the raw Arnetminer XML data.
-This parser happens in two phases:

-  1. a distributed parser (using 4 slave processes) that sanitizes the raw data and outputs it into an intermediate format
-  2. a single-threaded parser that does several final passes to error check and combine intermediate results

-These directories also include utilities to help debug and process the original data.

     data/